william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

 ## Connecting Events

 Events are only useful if they have connections.
-You can create a new event connection by calling the `connect` method on the event instance.
+You can create a new event connection by calling the `connect` or `connectWithPriority` methods on the event instance.

+> *Internally, `connect` calls the `connectWithPriority` function passing the arguments `0, { name, handler, connectionInstance }`.
+If you don't need to worry about connection priorities you can just use `connect`.*

 The `connect` method takes up to two arguments; one is optional.
 Arguments listed in order: